 Frequently Asked Questions

-Please contact us if the below information does not answer your question
+Please contact us if the below information does not answer your question or you need more information.

 A Texas Notary Public is a public servant with statewide jurisdiction who is authorized to take acknowledgments, protest instruments (as permitted by law to be protested), administer oaths, take depositions, and certify copies of documents not recordable in the public records.